Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.51).
+- The Tigers' 4.52 team ERA ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (76 total, 1.2 per game).

-- In his last appearance on Sunday, the left-hander threw five innings against the Chicago White Sox, allowing one earned run while surrendering three hits.
+- In his last time out on Monday against the Philadelphia Phillies, the lefty went 4 2/3 innings, allowing five earned runs while surrendering seven hits.

-- The 32-year-old has an ERA of 5.57, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .242 batting average against him.
+- The 25-year-old has amassed an ERA of 7.49, with 7.7 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .317 against him.

 © 2023 Data Skrive.
 All rights reserved.